Bunny10/document-classification/README.md

 # Document Classification

-Document classification w/ PyTorch.
-This repository was made using the [practicalAI boilerplate](https://github.com/practicalAI/boilerplate).
+Document classification with PyTorch.
+This repository was made using the [practicalAI boilerplate](https://github.com/practicalAI/boilerplate) template.

 ### Set up with virtualenv
 ```